wshu/how-to-make-an-inaccessible-website/README.md

 - [ ] Do use slang words.
 - [ ] Do use specific regional language.
 - [ ] Do overly rely on automated translation services to convert page into another language.
+- [ ] Do use language focusing on one gender.

 List of Don'ts: ❌